Love Hard

 Love Hard is a 2021 American romantic comedy film directed by Hernán Jiménez and written by Danny Mackey and Rebecca Ewing.
-Starring Nina Dobrev, Jimmy O. Yang and Darren Barnet, it is about a young woman who travels to her online crush's hometown for Christmas but discovers she's been catfished.
+Starring Nina Dobrev, Jimmy O. Yang, and Darren Barnet, the film follows a young woman who travels to her online crush's hometown for Christmas but discovers she has been catfished.
 It was produced by Wonderland Sound and Vision and filmed in Vancouver from October to November 2020.
 It released by Netflix on November 5, 2021.

 The title is a portmanteau of Love Actually and Die Hard, the respective favorite Christmas films of main characters Josh and Natalie.

 Plot

 Natalie Bauer is a Los Angeles-based dating column writer who documents her disastrous dates she meets via a dating app.
 After deciding to expand the app's search radius, Natalie matches with a man named Josh Lin and forms a strong connection to him through many long phone calls.
-She decides to travel to his hometown in Lake Placid, New York to surprise him for Christmas, promising her boss this will be the end to her dating disasters.
+She decides to travel to his hometown in Lake Placid, New York, to surprise him for Christmas, promising her boss this will be the end to her dating disasters.
 However, she soon discovers that she has been catfished by Josh, who used another man's pictures.
 Natalie is angry, but learns that the man whose pictures Josh used, Tag Abbott, is Josh's childhood friend who lives in the same town.
 Josh offers to set them up if she pretends to be his girlfriend for the holidays, and Natalie agrees to stay with the Lin family.

 Josh sets Tag up to meet Natalie and introduces her as his cousin.
 Natalie lies about her interest in Henry David Thoreau and rock climbing to impress Tag.
 Tag invites her to climb at a climbing gym, where she hides her fear of heights from Tag and Josh helps her down.
 Tag invites Natalie on more dates.

 Natalie meets Josh's brother Owen, the more successful sibling who constantly demands the Lin family's attention.
 When Natalie and Josh receive praise for their duet of "Baby, It's Cold Outside" during Christmas caroling, Owen becomes jealous and announces his and his wife's pregnancy.
 To steal the spotlight back, Josh proposes to Natalie on the spot, to which she feels pressured to say yes.
 Josh reassures Natalie that he will tell his family they did not work out after the holidays.
 Natalie learns of Josh's candle-making hobby, which he started to remember the scent of his grandfather after he died.
 She encourages him to make a business out of it.